benhoyt/benhoyt.github.com/writings/mugo.md

 }
 ```

 One of the slightly messy things is the "simple statement" above -- you'd typically call `Expression` to parse the left-hand side, and then see if there's an `=` or `:=` for assignment, and parse the right-hand side.
 But we can't call `Expression`, or it will compile code to fetch that expression instead of assign to it.
 So we have to parse an identifier and then detect whether what's coming next is an assignment, function call, or slice expression.
-The above code definitely doesn't handle all the edge cases correctly, but it's good enough.
+I'm sure the above code doesn't handle all the edge cases correctly, but it's good enough.

 Operator precedence is handled using recursive-descent, like so (the names `orExpr` and `andExpr` don't appear in the Go spec):